vlocodeu-history/Harsh-radms-old/README.md

   - Create and edit quotes with dynamic line items
   - Support for tax, discounts, adjustments, and totals
   - Notes, terms & file attachment support
-  - JSONB-based storage for flexibility
+  - Stored as JSON fields for flexibility
   - Quote detail tabs with PDF preview and download

 - 📦 **Purchase Orders**